 Can Cloth Diapers Cause Hip Dysplasia?

-Hip dysplasia is largely attributed to a child’s genetics, similarly to how being bow-legged was caused in the womb, not due to outside factors.
+Hip dysplasia is largely attributed to a child’s genetics, similarly to how being bow-legged can be caused in the womb, not due to outside factors.
 So, fortunately, no, cloth diapers do not cause hip dysplasia.

 Certain things parents do may accelerate their child’s pre-existing hip dysplasia, such as putting them in a carrier that does not support their hips well, however, the diaper their baby wears is not one of these contributing factors.